Do I Have to Pay Taxes on Freelance Work?

 If they identify errors on any of your reports, they’ll collect any documentation that you have, which will support your dispute.
 Once they have the documentation, they send it to the three bureaus and work with them to determine if the item or items should be removed from your credit report.

 To be clear, there’s nothing that credit repair companies do that you can’t do on your own.
-Everything a credit repair company can do for you, you can do yourself for free.
+Everything a credit repair company can do for you, you can do yourself at no cost.
 However, doing the work on your own can be a lot of work.
 You also may not have as much success making disputes yourself, which means negative information may remain and continue impacting your score.
 Hiring a professional credit repair service often increases your chances for success.

 In a word, yes.
 These companies employ attorneys that are licensed to work in many states, or only provide services in one state.
 These attorneys understand the nuances of the trade and the law.
-Their experience makes them more effective when they’re negotiating with lenders on your behalf.
+Their experience makes them more effective when they’re disputing negative information on your behalf.
 These attorneys also apply provisions within federal consumer protection laws to help you improve your credit history.

 The best credit repair companies will help you to: